Muhammad0320/audiophile--f/server/README.md

 ### User Endpoint

-- `POST /api/v1/users/signup`: Creates new user and persist in db
+- `POST /api/v1/users/signup`: Creates new user and send cookie to client
+- `POST /api/v1/users/login`: Logs user in and send cookie to client